Our Review Process

 A healthy, well-balanced vegetarian diet is built on fruits, vegetables, whole grains, nuts, and seeds.
 These foods are high in health-protective vitamins, minerals, antioxidants, and fiber, which may reduce the risk of prevalent chronic illnesses such as heart disease, diabetes, cancers and obesity.
 With the help of a nutritionist you can choose a diet that’s best for you.

 The cons attached to a vegetarian diet are few but can be detrimental to health if not managed properly.
 A vegetarian diet runs the risk of causing nutritional deficiency among people as well as increasing their carbohydrate intake.
 However, both these situations can be managed with the help of supplements and increasing the intake of protein.
 Make sure to consult a nutritionist before making any changes.
+Know about is honey good for diabetes?.

 Eating nutrient-dense whole foods such as fruits, vegetables, and whole grains will provide a variety of key vitamins and minerals to help address nutritional gaps in your diet.
 Replace animal protein in your diet with a range of protein-rich plant foods such as nuts, seeds, legumes, tempeh, tofu, and seitan.
 Also know about the other vegetarian protein sources.